indirectlylit/hg-venue-server/README.md

     > vagrant up

-This may take a while the first time, as it is different from the docs_server virtual machine.
-We will need to manually start the server for this app.
+This may take a while the first time.
 Once it is finished, you can ssh into the VM, which will be running in the background, by typing in:

     > vagrant ssh

 Once you are on the virtual machine, you should see the terminal prompt change to `vagrant@precise32:~$`.
 You can now use this virtual machine environment to run the web server.
-The virtual machine (called the 'guest') will have a shared directory with the 'host' machine (your primary operating system).
+The VM (called the 'guest') will have a shared directory with the host machine (your primary OS).
 This is located at `/vagrant`, and the server's source code is at `/vagrant/src/`.
 Navigate there by typing:

     > cd /vagrant/src